psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad-generate.rst

    mkdir -p local_dicomstore/<project-ID>

-Download the visit tarball:
+Download the visit tarball, keeping the same relative path:

 .. code-block:: bash

-   cd local_dicomstore/<project-ID>
-   datalad download ...
+   datalad download "https://data.inm-icf.de/<project-ID>/<visit-ID>_dicom.tar <project-ID>/<visit-ID>_dicom.tar"
-   cd ../..

 For the following examples, the *absolute path* to the local dicom store will be represented by ``$STORE_DIR``: